BioRRW/DRAM2/docs/getting_started/basic_use.rst

   --keep_tmp             Keep all temporary files
   -h, --help             Show this message and exit.

-DRAM2 options **must** preced the command you wish to use:
+DRAM2 options **must** precede the command you wish to use:

-For example, specifying the location of the DRAM2 output and number of threads must preced the ``call`` command and the subsequent ``call`` options:
+For example, specifying the location of the DRAM2 output and number of threads must precede the ``call`` command and the subsequent ``call`` options:

 .. code-block:: bash::